prasad5795/ehi_website/README.md

 ### Note :
 localstorage is used in this project so initially it will not have any users first add one user then it will start showing list of users

+Components folder inside src folder have two folders 1.popupForm => used to open add delete update popups 2.userList => used to show the list of users

 ### `npm test`